elasticio/maester-client/README.md

 where
 - id - Maester internal id of the object to update.
 E.g. '76380cae-aee3-457a-9029-d971f61e3731'. *Required*
 - data - object to update. *Required*
 - queryHeaders - array of objects `{ key: string, value: string }`, current maximum - 5 items.
-Where `key` - searchable field name (see below in `Get objects by query parameters` section), must be unique for whole array, if specified - `value` must be specified as well; `value` - searchable field value, if specified - `key` must be specified as well.
+Where `key` (must be lowercase) - searchable field name (see below in `Get objects by query parameters` section), must be unique for whole array, if specified - `value` must be specified as well; `value` - searchable field value, if specified - `key` must be specified as well.
 Note: queryHeaders could be added to an existing object and modified as well, but they can not be deleted. *Optional*
-- metaHeaders - array of objects `{ key: string, value: string }`, where `key` - meta field name, must be unique for whole array, if specified - `value` must be specified as well; `value` - meta field value, if specified - `key` must be specified as well.
+- metaHeaders - array of objects `{ key: string, value: string }`, where `key` (must be lowercase) - meta field name, must be unique for whole array, if specified - `value` must be specified as well; `value` - meta field value, if specified - `key` must be specified as well.
 Note: metaHeaders could be added to an existing object and modified as well, but they can not be deleted. *Optional*

 ```
 const obj = await objectStorage.updateObject(id, data);